“Reality is an activity of the most august imagination,” wrote poet Wallace Stevens.

 Instead, we are building technology that paints a future dystopia.
 Hackers hijacked Facebook, Google, and Twitter and filled them with fake news during the 2016 election.
 What did we think was going to happen with free-flowing information?

 “The art of debugging a computer program is to figure out what you really told the computer to do instead of what you thought you told it to do,” quipped Andrew Singer, director of electrical and computer engineering at the University of Illinois.
 Meanwhile, Amazon is replacing its workers with bots.

 While we can expect software manipulation to continue, there are still reasons to be hopeful.
 As Tim O’Reilly points out, we should be looking at ways to work with artificial intelligence to fuel productivity and innovation.

 We have to make it new.
 That’s a wonderful line from Ezra Pound that’s always stuck in my brain: “Make it new.”
 It’s not just true in literature and in art, it’s in our social conscience, in our politics.
 We have look at the world as it is and the challenges that are facing us, and we have to throw away the old stuck policies where this idea over here is somehow inescapably attached to this other idea.
 Just break it all apart and put it together in new ways, with fresh ideas and fresh approaches.

-There's a lot to be hopeful for, as experiments should continue to be encouraged.
-The real question is how can we create a society for both rapid technological advancement and reflexive sociopolitical change.
-How do ‘we make it new' without throwing out the stuff that made it good in the first place?
+There’s a lot to be hopeful for, as experiments should continue to be encouraged.
+The real question is how we can create a society for rapid technological advancement and reflexive sociopolitical change.
+How do ‘we make it new’ without throwing out the stuff that made it right in the first place?